-The purpose of the ICAAP is to inform the board of the ongoing assessment of risk and how the bank expect to mitigate those risks and proactively develop strategies to maintain its capital at the desired level.
+The purpose of the ICAAP is to inform the Board of the ongoing assessment of risk and how the Bank expects to mitigate those risks and proactively develop strategies to maintain its capital at the desired level.

 ICAAP is a simulation exercise carried out to inform the Board on the Bank's risks and their impact on the Bank's business.
-It identifies all existing and probable future risks, and assess its risk management and their capital adequacy in relation to it and ensures that the institution holds adequate in relation to the institution risk's profiles.
+It identifies all existing and probable future risks, assess its risk management and their capital adequacy in relation to it, and ensures the institution holds adequate in relation to its risk profiles.

-The Bank's ICAAP document is reviewed yearly, or earlier if warranted, where the level of capitalization of Bank One is determined using different types of plausible as well as unexpected stress scenarios.
-This allow us to adopt a more prudential concept by proactively mitigate risk through multiple actions such as reviewing and changing limits on highly risky exposures.
+The Bank's ICAAP document is reviewed yearly, or earlier if warranted, where the level of capitalisation of Bank One is determined using different types of plausible as well as unexpected stress scenarios.
+This allows us to adopt a more prudential concept, by proactively mitigating risk through multiple actions such as reviewing and changing limits on highly risky exposures.

 Stress testing forms an integral part of the ICAAP.
-Stress testing is performed monthly to assess the impact for market risks and reported to the Assets and Liabilities Committee.
-The bank performs different kind of stress testing techniques including scenarios analysis and other techniques which are used to evaluate the potential negative impact on the capital available caused by specific event or movement in risk factors ranging from plausible to extreme conditions based on a three year horizon.
+It is performed monthly, to assess the impact for market risks, and reported to the Assets and Liabilities Committee.
+The Bank performs different kinds of stress testing techniques, including scenario analysis and other techniques used to evaluate the potential negative impact on the capital available, caused by specific event or movement in risk factors, ranging from plausible to extreme conditions, based on a three-year horizon.

-Moreover, the supervisory review and evaluation process is used to evaluate the Bank's risk profile including an assessment of the bank level of risk, its internal regulations and strategies and also the risk management systems for the main risk such as credit, operational, market, liquidity, strategic and reputation risks.
+Moreover, the supervisory review and evaluation process is used to evaluate the Bank's risk profile, including an assessment of the Bank's level of risk, its internal regulations and strategies and also the risk management systems for the main risks such as credit, operational, market, liquidity, strategic and reputation risks.
 It also determines whether sufficient capital cushion is available against any risks that may occur during distress period.